FathimaAz-ha/FoodieDrop/README.md

 # FoodieDrop 🍕

-A modern full-stack food delivery application that allows users to browse fresh produce, add items to cart, and manage their orders seamlessly.
+A modern full-stack food delivery application that allows users to browse fresh produce, add items to cart, and manages their order seamlessly.

 ## 🌟 Features